-9.1 Executive Remuneration (continued)
+9.1.
+Executive Remuneration continued

-The table above details the statutory remuneration disclosures as calculated with reference to the Corporations Act 2001 and relevant accounting standards.
+The table on page 105 details the statutory remuneration disclosures as calculated with reference to the Corporations Act 2001 and relevant accounting standards.
 All Executives are compensated in Australian dollars.
 Remuneration has been presented in US dollars, consistent with Newcrest's presentation currency.
 All remuneration components have been translated from Australian dollars to US dollars using an average rate of 0.6715 (2019: 0.7156).